jncfa/ros-wsl-setup/README.md

 ## ROS Bugs & Fixes
  - No fixes were needed / found for these bugs:
    - Bug found on `rqt`, particularly the `rqt_plot` plugin: in the beginning the program was crashing upon resizing the window, however, after a bit and for no real reason, it just started working fine (problem solved I guess XD);
-   - Small graphic bug on `rqt` plugins: text highlighting was often broke (see image below):
+   - Small graphic bug on `rqt` plugins: text highlighting was often broken (see image below):
      ![rqt bug](https://raw.githubusercontent.com/jncfa/ros-wsl-setup/master/rqt_bug.png?token=AE4E2QOS4RHHABSRNH6XUOC7Q36IU "rqt bug")